CRollins6020/CRollins6020/README.md

 # Hello, I'm Corey Rollins 👋

-I'm a Senior Instructional Designer turned Technical Writer, specializing in clear, user-focused documentation for SaaS products, APIs, and internal platforms.
-I create content that helps teams navigate complex technology—**clear without oversimplifying, thorough without overwhelming**.
+I'm a Senior Instructional Designer with deep SaaS enablement experience, now expanding into technical writing and documentation.
+I’ve always been drawn to the clarity and structure of great docs—and this portfolio is where I practice, refine, and showcase that craft.

 ## About This Repository

-This is my **Technical Writing Portfolio**, a curated collection of documentation samples built around real-world use cases.
-Each document highlights a different format, writing style, or user scenario—from API reference docs to onboarding guides and knowledge base articles.
+This is my **Technical Writing Portfolio**, a curated collection of documentation samples written for real-world scenarios.
+Each document demonstrates a different approach to solving communication challenges—whether it’s onboarding users, documenting APIs, or troubleshooting system issues.

 ## Repository Contents